 - Endangered animal species

-- Ivory (from elephant husks)
+- Ivory (from elephant husks) and Rhinoceros horn.

 - Laser pens, radar jammers, and other communication devices that aren’t authorized